Urinary tract infections (UTI) are common. Here are ways to help.

 - Use only a mild soap and make sure you wash it off thoroughly.

-- Avoid highly scented soaps, creams and bath products as these can irritate the genital area.
+- Avoid highly scented soaps, vaginal deodorants, creams and bath products as these can irritate the genital area.

 - Wash your genitals every day and before having sex.